Domino's "The Fat Man" was called the 1st rock and roll record

 Five million sellers before 1955 and 35 Top 40s

 There were many rhythm and blues hits, but in 1955, the white market also began to catch on to the phenomenon that was Fats Domino.
-The first major crossover recording was "Ain't That a Shame," which later also opened the doors to a movie career, with appearances in "The Girl Can't Help It" and "Jamboree."
-The movie successes sparked one-nighters throughout the nation, a virtually unending series of them, including engagements with other rock and roll heroes like Danny and the Juniors and Jerry Lee Lewis at the vaunted New York Paramount Theater in Times Square.
+The first major crossover recording was "Ain't That a Shame," which later also opened the doors to a movie career, with appearances in The Girl Can't Help It and Jamboree.
+The movie successes sparked a virtually unending series of one-nighters, including engagements with other rock and roll heroes like Danny and the Juniors and Jerry Lee Lewis at the vaunted New York Paramount Theater in Times Square.

 During this later period in his career, Fats Domino continued songwriting, this time on his own, without benefit of collaborator.
 Among the most important songs he wrote during this period were "I Want to Walk You Home," "Please Don't Leave Me," "Three Nights a Week," "Be My Guest" and "Goin' Home."

 “I was lucky enough to write songs that carry a good beat and tell a real story that people could feel was their story, too — something that old people or the kids could both enjoy,” Mr. Domino told The Los Angeles Times in 1985.

 Fats Domino passed away at the age of 89 in October, 2017.